MicrosoftEdge/Demos-old/.github/CSS_STYLE_REQS.md

 * Build responsiveness mobile-first, legacy first.
 That is, the base style should be the “mobile” size, with a max width set for old browsers that don’t understand media queries.
 * Add styles for wider levels using media queries, building from the smallest media query up.
 Minimize use of mutually-exclusive media queries (queries with a min and max).
 * Use `em` for media query values.
 Doing this ensures that when the user zooms in, the site will switch to the appropriate layout for how the text wraps at that zoom level.
-* Don’t collect all responsive styles into one section at the end of a stylesheet or in a new stylesheet altogether.
-Instead, add media queries directly beneath the selectors that the media queries modify.
+* Don’t collect all responsive styles into a new stylesheet.
+We prefer that you keep media queries in the section of the stylesheet that the styles pertain to, but if you are starting a new demo and find it easier to maintain a "media queries" section of your stylesheet, that is fine.
+If you are providing a fix to a current demo, follow the structure the original author has in place.
 * Add an empty line after the opening curly brace (`{`) and before the closing curly brace (`}`) of the media query.

 ```CSS